-A: Yes, our non slip treads have been rigorously designed to reduce and/or eliminate people from slips and falls.
+A: Yes, our non-slip treads have been rigorously designed to reduce and/or eliminate slips, trips, and falls.

 A: We recommend that the tread be aligned with the front of the nose of the stair and then moved back ¾ of an inch.
-This should provide enough wood for the screw.
+This should provide enough space for the screw.

-Yes, while salt and moisture has some impact on aluminum, it will not affect the performance of the tread.
+Yes, while salt and moisture have some impact on aluminum, they will not affect the performance of the tread.

 A: We recommend a #8, ¾” stainless steel pan head tapping screw with the square drive rather than a Philips or slotted head for best torque.
 However, a Phillips or slotted head will also work.

-A: While we have not tested this at Hand-Products, some customers have used an RTV.
+A: While we have not tested this at HandiProducts, some customers have used an RTV.
 In theory, that should work.
-The Liquid Nails Corporation state that their polyurethane glue will work perfectly well.
+The Liquid Nails Corporation state that their polyurethane glue will work exceptionally well.
 At Home Depot it is called Liquid Nails for Marble and Granite.
-At all other stores it is called Liquid Nails Polyurethane epoxy.
+At all other stores, it is called Liquid Nails Polyurethane epoxy.

-A: The Handi-Tread stands .180” off the floor.
-OSHA does not have a standard for trip and falls but recommends against anything higher than .250”.
-Consequently, the Handi-Tread does not pose a trip and fall hazard.
+A: HandiTreads stand .180” off the floor.
+OSHA does not have a standard for trips and falls but recommends against anything higher than .250”.
+Therefore, the HandiTreads do not pose a trip and fall hazard.

-A: Handi-Treads can be produced to any size or shape within an envelope of 4 feet (wide) by 10 feet (long).
-With a custom order there is often a set-up charge and program charge – please contact us at (847) 680-7700 for details.
+A: HandiTreads can be produced to any size or shape within an envelope of 4 feet (wide) by 10 feet (long).
+With a custom order there is often a set-up charge and program charge – please contact us at 877-328-7389 for details.